Louis Massignon: Political commitment after World War II

 Dialogue was very important for him; he also talked to the Iranian religious sociologist Ali Shariati who would later become extremely influential as a modernist Muslim thinker in Iran.
 Shariati had immense respect for Massignon and adored him as a teacher and a master in his book Kavir (book).
+In August 1957, Massignon participated in the International Meeting of the monastery of Toumliline, an inter-faith conference that focused that year on Education.
+At the end of the conference king Mohammed V invited the participants to his palace and awarded Massignon the Grand Cordon du Ouissam Alaoui, the equivalent of the French Legion of Honour for Morocco).

-Massignon died on October 30, 1962, and was buried on November 6 in Pordic, Brittany.
+Massignon died on October 31, 1962, and was buried on November 6 in Pordic, Brittany.
 Louis Gardet, his friend and colleague, assisted in the posthumous edition of Louis Massignon's work La passion de Hussayn Ibn Mansûr an-Hallâj, published in 1975.

 Teaching

 Among his students were many scholarly luminaries: